LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 author: Tomer Ben-David
 published: true
 ---
-In part 1 we went through the motivation for `containers` adoption, we checked our readiness for `immutable deployments` and went through some of the effect on current deployment tools that are already in place.
+In part 1 we went through the **motivation** for `containers` adoption, we checked our **readiness** for `immutable deployments` and went through some of the **effect on current deployment** tools that are already in place.
 To recap, converting new services in new environments for containers is very different from converting existing or new services with existing environments, deployment methodology and troubleshooting procedures; the latter including much more effort.
 Therefore, in this part we are going to see how troubleshooting may change, examine which apps are good candidates to get `containerized` first, and, lastly, we are going to examine how `service discovery` changes.

 **Troubleshooting**

-**Remote troubleshoot mostly**
+**Remote troubleshoot**

 Today, much of troubleshooting is done by checking out remote monitoring tools which receive data from your servers. tools such as `graphite`, `logstash`, `newrelic`, `jconsole`, `visualvm`, plus we have custom home made tools which handle sending information remotely and on the other side viewing them.
 We are getting used that instead of accessing directly servers we find infomration about them remotely.
 This `remote troubleshoot mostly` methodology stays the same.